These Are The 10 Most Conservative Cities In Arizona For 2019

 Summing Up The Conservative Strongholds in Arizona

-Well there you have it, the places in Arizona that have the highest number of conservatives per capita, with Kingman ranking as the least conservative in the entire state.
+Well, there you have it, the places in Arizona that have the highest number of conservatives per capita, with Lake Havasu City ranking as the most conservative in the entire state.

 If you’re curious, here are the least conservative cities in Arizona: